tcho187/tcho187.github.io/_posts/2020-12-05-bayes-rule.md

 P(x=A, y=B) is the joint probability of picking both A and B.

-In other words, The joint probability is the count of picking A in x and picking Y in y divided by the total count.
+In other words, The joint probability is the count of picking A in x and picking B in y divided by the total count.

 And I'm going to add a trick here.
 I'm adding the count of every event A in both the numerator and denominator.
 It won't change the joint probability since this new expression is basically a 1 constant.
 Shuffle the top around, and I have P(A) and the conditional probability of P(B\|A).
 Likewise, I can compute the joint probability of P(B, A).